AsiaKorushkina/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 50.

+## connection\_pool\_max\_wait\_ms {#connection-pool-max-wait-ms}

+The wait time in milliseconds for an available connection when a pool is full.

+Possible values:

+- A non negative integer number.
+- A negative integer number.
+The timeout is infinite.

+Default value: 0.

 ## connections\_with\_failover\_max\_tries {#connections-with-failover-max-tries}

 The maximum number of connection attempts with each replica for the Distributed table engine.